About the program

 3) If you meet the above requirements you have several options for receiving help

-- Schedule an appointment by calling 1-800-348-7144.
+- Schedule an appointment by calling 206-486-6828 or by going to our online scheduler.
 New appointments are added on the first business day of the week (usually Mondays) at 8am.
 Please keep in mind that we serve nearly 10,000 households each year, all trying to receive help, so it may take several attempts before you can schedule an appointment.

 - Work with a partner organization to submit your application.*